Kiranism/Kiranism/README.md

 **Talking about Personal Stuffs:**
 - 🌱 I’m currently learning HTML, CSS, javascript .
 - 🔭 I’m currently working on creating webpages and learning how to progam.
-- 😀 I like to Follow infosec News and always try to keep touch with cybersec.
+- 😀 I like to Follow infosec News and always try to keep update with cybersec.
 - 💬 Content Creator in Instagram .
 - ⚡ Many More To Come :)